 1. You can watch 300+ films over 11 days

 With 138 features and over 200 shorts from more than 60 countries, conceivably, one could watch a different film for 12+ hours every day for 11 days straight.
 And, it’s not uncommon to catch a few festivalgoers who call off work for a solid week to enjoy much of the event.
-[Hey…you should, too.]
-It all kicks off with the Opening Night screening of "Thelma," followed by a conversation with director Josh Margolin and producer Zoë Worth and a reception in the KeyBank State Theatre Lobby.
+(Hey…you should, too.)
+It all kicks off with the Opening Night screening of "For Worse," followed by a conversation and celebration of #ReelLove that Cleveland film fans won't want to miss.

 3. You can meet the actual filmmakers.